 The Hole In The Wall is a tradition.
-The place started in 1974 and had musicians get on stage like Townes Van Zandt, Johnny Cash and Doug Sahm.
-If you don't know Doug Sahm, he had a top 20 hit in the 60's called "She's About a Mover."
+The place started in 1974 and had musicians get on stage like Doug Sahm, Townes Van Zandt and Johnny Cash.
+If you don't know Doug Sahm, he had a top 20 hit in the '60s called "She's About a Mover."

-To get the press he grew his hair out and cut it into a mop top aka British invasion and formed a band called The Sir Douglas Quintet.
-After giving the establishment what was necessary, he loosened up and came to Austin in the Seventies: Joining the Cosmic Cowboy movement.
+To get the press he grew his hair out and cut it into a mop top, aka British invasion, and formed a band called The Sir Douglas Quintet.
+After giving the establishment what was necessary, he loosened up and came to Austin in the '70s: Joining the Cosmic Cowboy movement.

 You walk in the door and the stage is set to the left.
-The bar is on the right serving liquor and beer.
-Walk to the back and step down into a room with another stage on the right and a full bar against the wall.
-Go outside to have a cigarette or chat and notice another bar which serves food until midnight.
+There's a bar on the right serving liquor and beer.
+Go outside to have a cigarette or chat and notice another bar, which serves food until midnight.

-There are a lot of 20 to 30 year olds who frequent here but you will not be out of place if you are older.
+20 to 30 year olds frequent here, but you will not be out of place if you are older.
 The bartenders are both nice and cool.
 You also won't be held accountable for falling into a wistful nostalgia for your college days, while at the same time getting cutting access to up and coming bands.